andrewpthompson/migrate_joomla/README.txt

-Migrate Joomla content and users
+Migrate Joomla content and users along with tags/categories